WWII Radio Equipment

 RCA introduced the BC-224 Aircraft Receiver in 1935.
 It ran on the then popular 12 volt power systems used in most aircraft.
 The initial version of the BC-224 had the tuning dial on the left side of the front panel.
 This version is usually designated as the BC-224-A and the number produced was very small which was typical for pre-WWII military contracts.
 As aircraft power systems evolved, 24 volts became the standard voltage and that required changes to the radio equipment that was going to be installed in the newer airplanes.
 RCA redesigned the BC-224 to operate on 24 volts and this receiver was designated as the BC-348.
 The BC-224 continued to be built for installation into earlier aircraft while the BC-348 was produced for modern aircraft installations.
 Both receivers were built by RCA Manufacturing Co., Inc., a division of RCA-Victor that built all of the commercial and military radio equipment for RCA.
 When WWII began, several other radio companies became contractors for BC-348 construction,...
-Belmont Radio, Wells-Gardner Co., Stromberg-Carlson, to name a few.
+Belmont Radio, Wells Gardner & Co., Stromberg-Carlson, to name a few.
 Only one contract for BC-224 receivers was built by another company other than RCA Manufacturing Co., Inc. and the last contract for the BC-224 appears in 1942.
-The BC-348 was produced through WWII and total quantity produced is certainly well over 250,000 receivers (over 50,000 receivers alone were produced by Wells-Gardner Company on just the "Q" model contract.)
+The BC-348 was produced through WWII and total quantity produced is certainly well over 150,000 receivers (over 50,000 receivers alone were produced by Wells Gardner & Company on just the "Q" model contract.)

 ARC-8 Airborne Radio Gear

 When the ART-13A transmitter and the BC-348 receiver were installed in an aircraft, the pair was generally designated as the ARC-8 station.
 However, to be absolutely correct for the ARC-8 designation, the ART-13 and the BC-348 should be operating in an aircraft from the +28vdc battery-generator buss and each should be powered by their respective dynamotors.
-That's not the case with the station shown to the left since it operates on AC power supplies that operate from the 120vac line.
+That's not the case with the station shown to the left since it operates from a house and is uses AC power supplies that operate from the 120vac line.
 The ART-13A is a "SAAMA" fugitive that ended up at that facility, the San Antonio Air Materiel Area, in the 1950s.
 SAAMA was part of Kelly AFB and was given the SAAMA designation in 1946.
 SAAMA could and did rework almost any type of Air Force equipment.
 Unfortunately, this particular ART-13A seemed to be a problem for their technicians.
 Some how it made to the surplus market in "non-working" condition where it was sold.
 Some time after the sale it was disassembled.
 Then some parts were "cut out" and other parts lost.
 I obtained this ART-13A as a "basket-case" about fifteen years ago - actually three boxes of parts along with several pieces of sheet metal.
 I thought it was just a parts set for quite a while.
 Eventually, I inventoried the parts and was amazed that I had almost everything to "build" an ART-13A.
 Lost forever were the three wire wound resistors located in the PA/MOD compartment but Fair Radio Sales supplied original replacements.
 The metal pocket for the cal book needed to be replicated.
 The audio module had been "gutted" so a replacement was purchased on eBay.
 The Plate/Grid/Batt meter needed to be replaced (from Fair Radio.)
 That pretty much was enough to get the SAAMA fugitive working up to a point.
 Apparently, at SAAMA, the meter function switch was replaced.
 Somehow, the SAAMA techs had mis-wired the switch causing the grid drive not to work (two wire positions swapped.)
 A few other problems were repaired and this ART-13A was pretty much resurrected from the junk pile.
-Over the years I've replaced the non-matching meters with a "matched set" of meters, added the O-17 LF Oscillator and many other minor items that have added to the overall completeness of the transmitter.
+Over the years I've replaced the non-matching meters with a "matched set" of meters, added the O-17 LF Oscillator, added the calibration book and many other minor items that have added to the overall completeness of the transmitter.

-The BC-348-R was obtained from a local ham.
+The Belmont BC-348-R was obtained from a local ham.
 It was in excellent cosmetic condition and was fairly original only having had an AC supply added to replace the DM-28 dynamotor at sometime in the past.
-That PS was poorly designed and had excessive hum due to having the input C filter capacitor connected to chassis.
+That PS was poorly designed and had excessive hum due to having the input filter capacitor negative terminal connected to chassis.
 I built a completely new power supply that fit exactly into the dynamotor position and utilized the still present "dynamotor harness."
 The new PS used dual section filtering, solid state rectification and utilized the AVC-OFF-MVC switch to turn the receiver on and off.
 I also used the PL-103 rear connector so that the FT-154 shock mount could be used correctly.
 A full IF/RF alignment was performed.
 Also, the Micamold brand capacitors were replaced (notorious for shorting,...and two were.)
 It's a nice example of a minimally modified (AC PS only) "grid cap-type" BC-348-R.

 |There's no doubt that today the ART-13 is by far the most popular transmitter used by military radio enthusiast/hams in their vintage military radio stations.
 The ART-13 is easy to rebuild, easy to power up, it provides over 100 watts of carrier power in the AM mode and does this while maintaining a truly excellent stock audio response.
 The ART-13 started out as the Navy ATC and soon became the T-47/ART-13.
 It wasn't long before the USAAF wanted a version specifically built for their requirements.
 This slightly different transmitter was the T-47/ART-13A.
 The following write-up profiles both types of transmitters,...|